-Some days, a hot chocolate is adequate for warming your hands and whetting your whistle.
+Some days a hot chocolate is adequate for warming your hands and whetting your whistle.
 Other days call for a Hot Chocolate, capital 'H', capital 'C', all guns blazing, all weapons deployed.
-We're talking, cream, marshmallows, the works.
-Here are some of the fanciest, most luxurious and decadent hot chocolates we've found in London, for when you're having a really bad day.
-Know any that we're missed?
+We're talking, cream, marshmallows, sauce, sprinkles, the works.
+Here are some of the fanciest, most luxurious and decadent hot chocolates we've found in London, for when you're having a bad day.
+Know any that we've missed?
 Do your civic duty and let us know in the comments.

 The Parlour at Fortnum & Mason

-You customise your hot chocolate as you see fit at Fortnum and Mason.
+You customise your hot chocolate as you see fit at Fortnum & Mason.
 Start with a milk or dark base, and whipped cream and chocolate shavings, then add your own combination of biscuit, nut, sweet and sauce toppings.
 Shortbread and marshmallow?
 Sure.
-Florentine and caramelised pop corn?
+Florentine and caramelised popcorn?
 Why not.
 The Parlour's even hopped on board with the current ruby chocolate trend, offering it in warm, liquid form.
+They offer the same build-your-own system for sundaes in summer, too.

 The Parlour, Fortnum & Mason, Piccadilly.

 Dark Sugars Hot Chocolate

-You'd be forgiven for not recognising this one as a hot chocolate at all; it is a haystack?
+Is it a haystack?
 A piece of abstract art?
-What it is is a deliciously rich hot chocolate topped off with chocolate shavings, which look dangerous but actually slide down wonderfully.
+You'd be forgiven for not recognising this one as a hot chocolate at all, but that's exactly what it is — topped off with chocolate shavings, which look dangerous but actually slide down the gullet wonderfully.
 Don't hang around for too long though, lest your shavings melt into the drink (unless that's the effect you're going for).
 Chocolate stacked on chocolate; what's not to like?

 Dark Sugars Cocoa House, Brick Lane.

 Chin Chin Ice Cream's Killer Hot Chocolate

 Chin Chin Ice Cream, branches in Camden and Soho.

 Hotel Chocolat Cafe's Classic Hot Chocolate